ayush65/area-of-traingle-mark12-neog-camp/README.md

 # Area of traingles

-A brief description of what this project does and who it's for get the information about the triangles and its properties .
+This project helps us to get the information about the triangles and its properties .

 To know the triangle exists or not , to know the area of the traingle when the 2 sides are given and to calculate its area , To know the Hypotenuese of the triangle And atlast to play the triangle quiz .